vidurb/docker-transmission-wireguard/README.md

 - Generates the transmission configuration file from environment variables (as described below).
 - Can be run with the `cap_add` and `sysctls` directive instead of `privileged`.
+- Runs a Privoxy proxy through WireGuard for convenient usage with other software.

 ### To-Do:
 - [x] Test whether the image can be run without `privileged` mode by using `cap_add`